jumpnow/jumpnowtek-site/_posts/2017-01-10-Raspberry-Pi-Systems-with-Buildroot.md

 When the build is done, insert an SD card and copy the image like this

-    scott@t410:~/buildroot$ sudo dd if=output/images/rpi3-sdcard.img of=/dev/sdb bs=1M
+    ~/buildroot$ sudo dd if=output/images/rpi3-sdcard.img of=/dev/sdb bs=1M

-Replace `/dev/sdb` for where the SD card shows up on your workstation.
+Replace `/dev/sdb` with the location the SD card shows up on your workstation.

 #### Customizing the Build